-- In my first month of use it picked up ovulation for me, which was fantastic.
+- In my first month of use it picked up ovulation for me, which was fantastic and it’s flagged that I ovulate about 3/4 days later than I had thought.
 Below is my chart.
 Each small circle is a logged temperature reading and where the solid blue line is, is where it confirmed ovulation, wahoo!

 - I’ve been able to see the classic temperature dip then spike that happens, for some women, pre and post ovulation.
 I’ve read so many websites on this topic, people have tried to explain this to me, but I’ve never really understood.
 I’m a visual person, I need to see things written down or drawn, the simpleton that I am.
 And because of seeing this dip and rise in my temperatures, I’ve learnt to recognise my own pattern and work out for myself when ovulation might happen.
 It’s given me a huge amount of confidence towards this process.